acastanome/solita_dev_academy_2023/README.md

 ### Running the project:

 - In city-bike-app/server directory, run the command "npm install".
 After that, run the command "npm run dev".
+- In chrome, go to http://localhost:3001/stations/populateDatabase to add the stations from the .csv file to the database.
+This will take a couple of minutes.
+To be sure, please wait 3min before going to the next step.
+There should be 457 stations in the db table.
+- In chrome, go to http://localhost:3001/journeys/populateDatabase to add the journeys from the .csv files to the database.
+This will take a couple of minutes.
+To be sure, please wait 3min before going to the next step.
+There should be 113558 journeys in the db table.
 - In city-bike-app/client directory, run the command "npm install".
 After that, run the command "npm start".
 - The previous step should open your browser, if it doesn't, go to http://localhost:3000/